· 3 min read

 RetailMeNot found that 70% of retailers started promoting Black Friday offers before Thanksgiving, and that the average duration of the offers was 10 days.

 What sells?
-Electronics and appliances were the best-performing category on Thanksgiving and Black Friday, with sales up nearly 27% from a year earlier, First Data found.
-Clothing and accessories grew 10%, as did sporting goods, while health and personal care was up nearly 8% – WSJ reports.
+Electronics and appliances were the best-performing categories on Thanksgiving and Black Friday, with sales up nearly 27% from a year earlier, First Data found.
+Clothing and accessories grew 10%, as did sporting goods, while health and personal care were up nearly 8% – WSJ reports.

 Ecommerce marketing automation

-Surely not every user will complete their shopping journey over the busy weekend.
+Surely not every user will complete their shopping journey over a busy weekend.

 Automate abandoned cart recovery.
 Sign those users up for a newsletter or an automated product recommendation.
 Dig that traffic gold to maximize your returns on E-commerce investments.
 Or lose out on over 90% of the traffic which does not convert into sales.

-If you can early, catch all anomalies, fix them.
-Q4 is hardly the time for debugging, maintenance or downtime.
+If you can early, catch-all anomalies, and fix them.
+Q4 is hardly the time for debugging, maintenance, or downtime.